The Chollas

 Cylindropuntia bigelovii

 Cylindropuntia species take a variety of forms, from small shrubs to trees.
 They have spines that are covered with papery sheaths that fall off with age.
 They generally have a sprawling to erect habit, though they can take on a somewhat matted effect when animals burrow beneath them, causing the stems to collapse and reroot.
-The tree-like Cylindropuntia species, such as Cylindropuntia acanthocarpa and C. munzii, can grow to 15-ft tall or more.
+The tree-like Cylindropuntia species, such as Cylindropuntia acanthocarpa and G. munzii, can grow to 15-ft tall or more.
 Cylindropuntia species, like Opuntia species, hybridize sparingly within the genus.
-However, there are no known intergeneric hybrids, either natural or man-made, among Opuntia, Cylindropuntia, or Corynopuntia.
+However, there are no known intergeneric hybrids, either natural or man-made, among Opuntia, Cylindropuntia, or Grusonia.

-Corynopuntia aggeria
+Grusonia aggeria

-Corynopuntia aggeria
+Grusonia aggeria

 What We Do